West London: Official designations

 The term "West London" has been used for a variety of formal purposes with the boundaries defined according to the purposes of the designation.

 Planning Policy sub-region

 The 2011 iteration of the London Plan included an altered "West" sub-region, to be used for planning, engagement, resource allocation and progress reporting purposes.
-It consists of the London Boroughs of Brent, Harrow, Ealing, Hammersmith and Fulham, Hillingdon, Hounslow and the Richmond upon Thames.
+It consists of the London Boroughs of Brent, Harrow, Ealing, Hammersmith and Fulham, Hillingdon, Hounslow and Richmond upon Thames.

 As well as including outer areas of West London, the sub-region also includes areas south of the river, not usually counted as part of West London; areas of the cross-river London Borough of Richmond upon Thames.

 The 2004-2008 and 2008-2011 versions of the sub-region varied in their composition.

 W postcode area

 The W (Western) postcode area was introduced in 1857 to facilitate the distribution of mail.
 The postcode area is a sub-set of West London.